-- 2. Two Members sought details about the extended roosting sites and flight paths of the Great Cormorants with reference to the information provided in some public comments.
-In particular, one of the two Members asked whether the development footprint encroaching into the buffer zone of the cormorant roost could be avoided. - 3.
-Dr Michael R Leven explained that Great Cormorants could roost in different locations spanning from NSW, Mai Po to Lok Ma Chau and they liked to choose relatively undisturbed tall and large trees with open canopy.
+11. Two Members sought details about the extended roosting sites and flight paths of the Great Cormorants with reference to the information provided in some public comments.
+In particular, a Member above asked whether the development footprint encroaching into the buffer zone of the cormorant roost could be avoided.

+Dr Michael R Leven explained that Great Cormorants could roost in 12. different locations spanning from NSW, Mai Po to Lok Ma Chau and they liked to choose relatively undisturbed tall and large trees with open canopy.
 The tree species chosen could vary and Eucalyptus trees was one possibility while most of the cormorant roosting at MPNR was found in casuarina trees.
-Dr Leven admitted that some additional trees in the extreme southwest of the site which had been used by Great Cormorants in last winter were not mapped in the report, but he considered that the public comments had greatly exaggerated the proximity of the trees to the During his subsequent site visit, Dr Leven confirmed that the roosting sites closest to the proposed development site identified in the public comments were banana trees, macaranga trees etc. on which the cormorants would not roost.
-He said that the project proponent had as far as possible avoided the roost trees and the flight lines to minimise the impacts on Great Cormorants and they would return to the site next winter to identify the locations of the Great Cormorants and make amendments to the footprint of the high-rise development, if required. mitigation measures, such as using quieter piling method and noise barriers during construction, restricting piling works to daytime during winter period, prohibiting public access to the roost trees etc. would be implemented.
+Dr Leven admitted that some additional trees in the extreme southwest of the site which had been used by Great Cormorants in last winter were not mapped in the report, but he considered that the public comments had exaggerated the proximity of the trees to the site.
+During a subsequent site visit, Dr Leven confirmed that the roosting sites closest to the proposed development site identified in the public comments were banana trees, macaranga trees etc. on which the cormorants would not roost.
+He said that the project proponent had as far as possible avoided the roost trees and the flight lines to minimise the impacts on Great Cormorants and they would return to the site next winter and make amendments to the footprint in the light of nearby high-rise development, if required.
+Other mitigation measures, such as using quieter piling method and noise barriers during construction, restricting piling works to daytime during winter period, prohibiting public access to the roost trees etc. would be implemented.
 Dr Leven assured that they would not fell any of the trees used by the roosting cormorants and the development would be at least 150 metres (m) away from the roosts.

-- 4. To ensure the perpetual availability of Eucalyptus trees for roosting of cormorants, Mr M Y Wan shared that there would be a continuing Eucalyptus replanting programme in NSW as the existing ones in the areas were reaching their life expectancy, so that the new trees would be of different ages rather than the existing ones which were all of the same age.
-The Chairman suggested that more details including the locations of the new plantation should be provided in the conservation plan.
-Mr Paul Leader indicated that relevant details were included in the Conservation Management Plan (CMP) in the EIA report. - 5.
-The Chairman reminded that bird friendly design of buildings was an essential requirement for development in the wetland areas under the prevailing guidelines, but such information was not mentioned in the EIA report.
-MY Wan assured that no curtain walls would be used.
-Unlike the commercial buildings which were often with extensive window walls of plate glass, Dr Michael R Leven said that residential buildings would be less of an issue for birds as the windows were smaller and often with set back behind balconies.
-He said that a list of the ecological impact assessments on measures to be taken to prevent birds flying into buildings such as the adoption of fritted glass were provided in the EIA report and could be included in the detailed design of the buildings.
+13. To ensure the perpetual availability of Eucalyptus trees for roosting of cormorants, Mr M Y Wan shared that there would be a continuing Eucalyptus replanting programme in NSW as the existing ones in the areas were reaching their life expectancy, so that the new trees would be of different ages rather than the existing ones which were all of similar age.
+In response to the Chairman's suggestion, Mr Paul Leader indicated that the locations of the new plantation were included in the Conservation Management Plan (CMP) in the EIA report.

+14. The Chairman reminded that bird friendly design of buildings was an essential requirement for development in the wetland areas under the prevailing guidelines, but such information was not mentioned in the EIA report.
+M Y Wan assured that no curtain walls would be used.
+Unlike commercial buildings which were often with extensive window walls of plate glass, Dr Michael R Leven said that residential buildings would be less of an issue for birds as the windows were smaller and often with set back behind balconies.
+He said that a list of the ecological impact assessments on measures to be taken to prevent birds bumping into buildings such as the adoption of fritted glass were provided in the EIA report and could be incorporated into the detailed design of the buildings.